rungjoo/simmc2.0/sub1/README.md

 ```bash
 bash test.sh
 ```
-dstc10-simmc-teststd-pred-subtask-1.json and the log (test.log) is saved in the ./results/{model_type}.
+dstc10-simmc-teststd-pred-subtask-1.json is saved in the ./results/{model_type}.